kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Template Function
 --------------------------

-As `Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explainst: "A variadic function template can be called with any number of function arguments (the template arguments are deduced through template argument deduction)".
+As `Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains: "A variadic function template can be called with any number of function arguments (the template arguments are deduced through template argument deduction)".

 Recursive calls are often used in the implementation of variadic template funtions like the one below, which converts its input into a vector of strings.
-But there are `Pack expansion tricks <https://arne-mertz.de/2016/11/more-variadic-templates/>`_ to simplify convoluted recursive code like that below.
+But `pack expansion tricks <https://arne-mertz.de/2016/11/more-variadic-templates/>`_ can simplify convoluted recursive code like this.

 .. code-block:: cpp